Celebrating 20 years of

 We see citizens who are caring and self-reliant, residing in safe and stable communities where all citizens can participate.
 We see the community initiating and supporting social, economic, cultural, and recreational opportunities for all.

 Community Economic Development Philosophy

 Quint works in a holistic way, integrating economic, social, and environmental development and always aiming to strengthen communities.
 We work with a wide variety of partners in business, government and the community in order to create jobs and offer training and housing for community members.
-We strive for inclusive economic development and we work a manner in-keeping with the community’s priorities, culture and values.
+We strive for inclusive economic development and we work in a manner that is in keeping with the community’s priorities, culture, and values.

 - providing affordable rental apartment suites, homes and townhouses within the core neighbourhoods

 - offering a transitional residence for 16-22 year old at-risk males, providing safe stable housing as well as educational and training opportunities

 - providing supportive housing for mothers at risk of losing their children for a variety of reasons.
 The home offers 24-hour support and works to connect families with the services they require to become self-reliant

 Neighbourhood Ownership Program

 - helping low-income families to purchase and renovate homes in the core neighbourhoods

 New Infill Housing Development